TheRambotnic/doomlauncher-mod-pack/README.md

 ![Doom Launcher folder structure](https://i.imgur.com/fqWNHUV.png)

-**5.** On Steam, right click `DOOM (1993) > Properties... > General > Launch Options` and type the following command:
+**5.** On Steam, right click `DOOM + DOOM II > Properties... > General > Launch Options` and type the following command:
 ```
 "PATH_TO_DOOM'S_FOLDER\DoomLauncher.exe" %Command%
 ```
-Replace `PATH_TO_DOOM'S_FOLDER` with the complete path of DOOM (1993)'s folder from Step 1 and that's it!
+Replace `PATH_TO_DOOM'S_FOLDER` with the complete path of DOOM + DOOM II's folder from Step 1 and that's it!
 Doom Launcher has been setup to work when launched via Steam.
 Now let's start configuring it to launch your IWADs and mods.

 If you'd like to use the provided `DoomLauncher.sqlite` database, follow [these steps](#using-my-own-doom-launcher-database-file) instead.
 This will save you a bit of time.